| There have been no extensive published

 Walsh [18] has identified adolescent female bulimics

 who admitted to purging while in latency.
+Two cases of bulimia and/or purging

 (vomiting) beginning in latency are reported.
 One patient